Jaideepgarlyal15/Jaideepgarlyal15/README.md

 - Supervised and unsupervised learning
 - Regression and classification models
-- Deep learning with CNNs, RNNs, and LSTMs
+- Deep learning with CNNs, RNNs, LSTMs
-- Natural language processing and LLM applications
+- Natural language processing and applications of LLMs
 - Feature engineering and model optimisation

 ### Financial and Statistical Modelling